Hiking the Pipiwai Trail: Makahiku Falls and Waimoku Falls, Maui

 My camera survived this rainy, tropical hike along the Pipiwai Trail.
 But our clothes were wet to the last thread.
 Walking under the rain in wet garments was uncomfortable.
 But sitting in the dry car with our clothing dropping decent streams of water on the floor was unbearable.

-I ran to the Kipahulu Visitor Center in the hope that they sell some clothes, with national park logos all over them… But still dry clothes.
+I ran to the Kipahulu Visitor Center in the hope that they would sell some clothes, with national park logos all over them… But still dry clothes.

 The visitor center had only t-shirts and ponchos.
 I paid a small fortune for both.
 There’s a valid reason why I never (or almost never…) buy anything at national park’s gift shops.
 Hotel towels that we had grabbed with us in the morning and now wrapped around our waists completed these bizarre attires.